Meet Dean Sebastian

-The Rev. Dr. J. Jayakiran Sebastian assumes the post of Dean of The Lutheran Theological Seminary at Philadelphia (LTSP) July 1.
-He succeeds the Rev. Dr. J. Paul Rajashekar, who has held the post for 12 years and will now focus his energies on a variety of interests, including returning more fully to the classroom as the Luther D. Reed Professor of Systematic Theology.
+The Rev. Dr. J. Jayakiran Sebastian assumed the post of Dean of The Lutheran Theological Seminary at Philadelphia (LTSP) July 1, 2012, succeeding the Rev. Dr. J. Paul Rajashekar, who has held the post for 12 years and remains on the faculty as the Luther D. Reed Professor of Systematic Theology.

 He earned his Doctor of Theology in 1997 from the University of Hamburg, Germany (Magna Cum Laude).
 In 1991 he earned his Master of Theology from the Federated Faculty for Research in Religion and Culture, Kottayam, India, where he received the all-India prize for having the highest grade in all branches of study for the degree.
 He was awarded his Bachelor of Divinity in 1984 from the United Theological College in Bangalore, India, where he was likewise honored for receiving the highest grades during his studies.
 He holds a Bachelor of Science from Bangalore University (1980).
 He went on to teach from 1988 to 2007 at the United Theological College, where he served as Professor of Theology and Ethics and Chair of the Department, Dean of the Doctoral Division, Secretary of the Governing Council, and Editor of the Bangalore Theological Forum.